littleraskol/Government-Variety-Pack/lrsk-gov-var/README.txt

 Educational Consortium (Any) - This conglomerate specializes in providing high-quality edu-info-tainment product-experiences to expand the minds of customer-pupils young and old. (+10% specialist production output, +20% leader experience gain)

 Gig Economics (Not Egalitarian) - This company pioneered the application of 'gig economy' business models to interplanetary and then interstellar scale.
-Everyone is on the go to provide just what's needed, just in time. (-25% pop resettlement cost, +5% specialist and ruler happi
+Everyone is on the go to provide just what's needed, just in time. (-25% pop resettlement cost, +5% specialist and ruler happiness)

 Colonial Chartering (Any) - A system of chartered joint-stock companies to raise investment money for space-based resource extraction. (+15% research and mining station output, special vassal interactions)